Monday, June 23, 2014

 We decide that we want to get settled first and eat, since we’ve been riding on pent-up energy and now are hungry, so we arrive at our Agritourismo Ciocollata, a little ways out of Orvieto with a full sweeping view of the town.
 Our bedroom window overlooks the town.
 The owners Angela and Alex are gracious and phone a local high quality restaurant to make sure they will still serve us.
 Most days including Sunday lunch is served till 2:30 pm and then everything closes until 7:30 or 8:00 pm.
 Fortunately we head to a place that overlooks the town on another hill and have a great meal.
 Life just doesn’t get better than a day like today.

-After a great meal and a quiet evening and overnight at the agritourismo we are prepared for seeing Orvieto in detail.
+After a great meal and a quiet evening and overnight at the Agritourismo we are prepared for seeing Orvieto in detail.

 Room View - sorry screen adds some noise to picture